 The Government announced in the Spring 2015 Budget that self assessment tax returns are to be abolished with the introduction of "Making Tax Digital".
 In its place, each individual has been given a digital Personal Tax Account with the expectation of the self employed and landlords, whose gross turnover/rents is £10000 or more per annum, to keep their records digitally (it has been confirmed compatible integrated spreadsheets are acceptable) and upload their income and expenditure to HMRC on a quarterly basis.
 For jointly owned rental property, the £10000 threshold relates to the "letting business" not each individual landlord.

-HMRC have indicted free software and apps will be available for those under the VAT threshold and who do not employee anybody and use the “cash basis” of reporting income and expenditure (ie income received less expenditure incurred in the tax year, rather than income and expenditure relating to the period concerned, which was statutory basis up to 5th April 2017).
-Although commercial software may be more appropriate if this is to link with their accountant’s/tax adviser’s software.
+HMRC have indicted free software and apps will be available for those under the VAT threshold and who do not employee anybody and use the “cash basis” of reporting income and expenditure (ie income received less expenditure incurred in the tax year, rather than income and expenditure relating to the period concerned, which was the statutory basis up to 5th April 2017).
+However, commercial software may be more appropriate if this is to link with accountant’s/tax adviser’s third party software.

 For landlords, the “cash basis” will become the default position to calculate the profit/loss, provided the gross rental income in the tax year is less than £150000.
-This is effective from 6th April 2017.
+This came into force from 6th April 2017.

 HMRC have already set up Personal Tax Accounts for each UK taxpayer and to access yours it is necessary to first of all go through a verification process online.
 You will need to have a passport or photographic driving licence, debit or credit card and a smart phone or email account.